 - Most workplaces have moved to remote work unless you’re an essential worker who needs to be onsite.
 If you feel you would benefit from working remotely but don’t have that option yet, talk to your employers about working remotely.
 Check out our tips in this post on how to have an effective remote workday.

 - Shut off anxiety-inducers.
 While it’s important to stay abreast with the news, it doesn’t have to be on 24/7 at your house.
-Use your time to finish work projects, read a new book or article, meditate or to connect with your family.
+Use your time to finish work projects, read a new book or article, meditate, or connect with your family.

 - If you have extra free time after you’ve completed work, you can use that time to learn that hobby you’ve been wanting to learn.